-The Last Lesson Question Answers Class 12 English flamingo Prose
+The Last Lesson Question Answers Class 12 English flamingo Book

 Class 12 English Chapter “The Last Lesson” Solutions: You get here the answers to Intext Questions and the exercises given at the end of the lesson “The last Lesson”.
 All answers follow CBSE standards.